aff3ct/aff3ct/doc/sphinx/source/user/library/library.rst

 Library Examples
 ****************

-All the following examples simulate a simple communication chain with a |BPSK|
+All the following examples simulate a basic communication chain with a |BPSK|
 modem and a repetition code over an |AWGN| channel.
 The |BFER| results are calculated from 0.0 dB to 10.0 dB with a 1.0 dB step.